attestate/eth-fun/readme.md

 # eth-fun

-> A treeshake-ready, functional library of Ethereum utility functions.
+> A functional library of Ethereum utility functions.

 ## Installation